Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 PowerBI is fantastic but not suited for most TAS / deals projects.
 In our opinion, PowerBI excels in:

-• Accounting, FP&A, and controlling reports with static structures.
+• Accounting, FP&A, and controlling reports with more static and clearly defined structures.

 • Longer-running projects (e.g., large sell-sides) with diverse stakeholders, where interactive dashboards are preferred over static PDFs or detailed Excel databooks.